openedx/edx-documentation/en_us/developers/source/process/core-committer.rst

 Core Committer
 **************

-Core committers are responsible for doing code review on pull requests from contributors, once the pull request has passed through a community manager and been prioritized by a product owner.
-As much as possible, the code review process should be treated identically to the process of reviewing a pull request from another core committer: we’re all part of the same community.
+Core committers (or simply, committers) are responsible for reviewing pull requests from contributors.
+This happens once the pull request has passed through a community manager and been prioritized by a product owner.
+As much as possible, the code review process for community contributors should be identical to the process of reviewing a pull request from another committer: we’re all part of the same community.
 However, there are a few ways that the process is different:

 * The contributor cannot see when conflicts occur in the branch.